Eugene Hütz: Gogol Bordello

 In 1999, Gogol Bordello released their debut full-length Voi-La Intruder, produced by Nick Cave & the Bad Seeds drummer Jim Sclavunos.
 In September 2002 the band released their second album Multi Kontra Culti vs. Irony.
 In 2005 the band released the E.P.
 East Infection followed later that year by the SideOneDummy debut Gypsy Punks: Underdog World Strike, recorded by Steve Albini.
 Gogol Bordello's next offering, Super Taranta! (produced by Victor Van Vugt) became one of their most critically acclaimed releases with music critic Robert Christgau calling Gogol Bordello "the world's most visionary band."
-Their next album, Trans-Continental Hustle, was released on 27 April 2010 and the LP on 11 May 2010.
-The band's sixth studio album, Pura Vida Conspiracy, was released in 2013, followed by their seventh, Seekers and Finders, in 2017.
+Their next album, Trans-Continental Hustle, was released on April 27, 2010, and the LP on May 11, 2010.
+The band's sixth studio album, Pura Vida Conspiracy, was released in 2013, followed by their seventh, Seekers and Finders, in 2017, followed by their eighth, Solidaritine in 2022, and most recently, their ninth, We Mean It, Man! in 2026.

 Gogol Bordello's live shows and Hütz's stage presence have earned them invitations to places such as The Whitney Museum in New York, The Tate Modern in London and the Venice Biennale in Italy.
 Gogol Bordello has played events such as Riot Fest, Coachella Valley Music and Arts Festival, Bonnaroo, Lollapalooza, Glastonbury, Roskilde Festival, Reading, Virgin Mobile Fest, Leeds, Bumbershoot, Austin City Limits Music Festival, Byron Bay Bluesfest and A Campingflight to Lowlands Paradise.